 DDoS bots’ tactics could break existing controls

-The first-ever malware strain which abuses the new DoH (DNS over HTTPS) protocol has surfaced online.
+The first-ever malware strain which abuses the new (DNS-over-HTTPS (DoH) protocol has surfaced online.

 Godlua is a backdoor with two variants: one that target Linux exclusively and a second that targets both Windows and Linux-based systems.